 As a rule of thumb, thinner paper is better for sketching only because you get more paper for your money.

-The Right Paper For Pencil Drawing – Final Thoughts
+The Right Paper For Pencil Drawing: Final Thoughts

-Choose a major brand and get used to it.
-That way you can use it as a benchmark with which to judge the others.
+Are you better informed?
+I hope so.
+I know what it’s like to be confused by different kinds of paper and all you can do is choose a major brand and get used to it.
+That way you can use your choice as a benchmark with which to judge the others.

-If you want to copy me and start with a good all-rounder, I like to use Daler-Rowney cartridge paper (affiliate).
-I like to use heavyweight paper, it takes more punishment and feels substantial.
+If you want to copy me and start with a good all-rounder, I like to use Daler-Rowney cartridge paper.
+It’s easily available where I live, here in the UK, it’s good drawing paper, and it suits my drawing style.

 The texture of your paper is affected by both the support beneath it and the atmosphere.